Hi, I’m Tash

 Unfortunately, I do not offer immediate crisis support for mental health emergencies.

-If you are in immediate danger, please call 000 or present to your nearest emergency department.
+If you are in immediate danger, please call 000 or present to your nearest hospital emergency department.

 There are services that are specifically set up to support people in mental health crisis situations.